JuliaPOMDP/MCTS.jl/docs/src/index.md

 ## Solver Variants

-There are currently two variants of the MCTS solver.
+There are currently two variants of the MCTS solver along with a Belief MCTS solver that can be used with POMDPs.
 They are documented in detail in the following sections:

 ```@contents
 Pages = [
     "vanilla.md",
     "dpw.md",
+    "belief_mcts.md"
 ]
 Depth = 2
 ```